-“Peace Warriors and Solitudes: Recent Photographs by Carl Chiarenza” opens at the Daura Gallery at Lynchburg College with a reception at 4 p.m.
+“Peace Warriors and Solitudes: Recent Photographs by Carl Chiarenza” opens at the Daura Gallery at University of Lynchburg with a reception at 4 p.m.
 Jan.
 20.

 As one of the preeminent photographers of the 20th and 21stcenturies, Carl Chiarenza (American, born 1935) has influenced not only the practice of art, but also the study and promotion of photography inside academia and beyond.
 This exhibition features 24 silver gelatin and Iris prints from two recent series of abstract works – Peace Warriors (2003) and Solitudes (2004) – inspired in part by the artist’s reactions to the war in Iraq.